lkcc91/servicenow-oneview/README.md

 ## Pre-requisites

-- HPE OneView 3.0
+- HPE OneView 3.0 or above ( tested on 3.0, it should work with 3.1 by passing correct X-API-Version )
-- Service NOW - Helsinki  or above version
+- Service NOW - Helsinki  or above version ( tested on Helsinki )
 - VM ( tested on Linux flavor of VM ) to run the code.
 Need following packages on the VM
     1. ElasticSearch v2.4.3
     2. Install OneView Python Library (https://github.com/HewlettPackard/python-hpOneView)